Skip to content

 • Manually add or remove websites from the allowed list.

-Keep in mind that AI tools and Copilot features are automatically turned off or limited in Kids Mode to ensure a simpler, safer browsing experience.
+Keep in mind that AI tools and Copilot features are automatically turned off or limited in Kids Mode to ensure a safer browsing experience.

 Reference: